-The use of diamond has dominated the engagement ring market throughout living memory.
+The use of a diamond has dominated the engagement ring market throughout living memory.
 However, what if you want an engagement ring with a similar look, but you don’t want to use a diamond?
 The good news is that you have options!
-There are several types of diamond “simulants" (stones that look similar to diamond, but are not diamond).
+There are several types of diamond “simulants" (stones that look similar to diamond, but have different chemical makeups).
 The most popular simulant used in engagement rings is called moissanite.
 A moissanite engagement ring can be a great alternative to a diamond ring, especially if you are looking for an eco-friendly or cost-effective option.

 How was Moissanite Discovered?

 Moissanite was first discovered in a meteorite in 1893 by the chemist Dr. Henri Moissan, after whom the mineral was named.
 Dr. Moissan quickly recognized physical similarities between moissanite and diamond.
 It turned out that the parallels between the stones were more than skin-deep.
 Actually, moissanite is more similar to diamond than other simulants in some respects which is why a moissanite engagement ring is a common choice if you don’t want to use a diamond.

 Is Moissanite like Diamond?